Key Stage One SATs 2025: Your Two-Minute Guide

 • Paper 1: Spelling.
 Children will be asked to spell 20 words.
 This paper will take around 15 minutes to administer.

 • Paper 2: Grammar, Punctuation and Vocabulary.
-Questions will require multiple choice selection and short answers.
+Questions will require multiple choice selection, short answers and labelling.
 The paper is divided into two sections and will take around 20 minutes to complete.

 • Each paper is worth 20 marks.